 - Improve manuscripts through effective copyediting and substantive editing methods.

 - Acquire, edit, and publish articles, stories, books, webpages, or other communication, in a manner consistent with approved publishing practices and ethical principles, grounded in an awareness of the history and the current state of the publishing industry.

-Editing students typically go on to careers in book, journal, and magazine publishing, but they can apply editing skills in most professional settings.
-All professions rely on information.
-Students may effectively combine the editing minor with any major on campus to enhance their marketability as editors, publishers, or content creators, or for other careers involving academic research and publishing.
+Editing students typically pursue careers in book, journal, and magazine publishing, but they can apply editing skills in most other professional settings.
+All professions rely on communicating information.
+Students may effectively combine the editing minor with any major on campus to enhance their marketability as editors, publishers, content creators, or professionals in other careers involving academic research and publishing.